Duncan Edmonds: Life and career

 With PAI a success, Edmonds then took a job as senior policy advisor to federal Progressive Conservative leader Joe Clark in 1977.
 Edmonds developed advanced concepts around free trade in North America, but Clark did not pursue this initiative.
 Edmonds left this job after one year, to return to consulting work with his own firm.
 The free trade ideas developed by Edmonds would have to wait another decade, for Brian Mulroney's rule, to become reality.
 Clark became Prime Minister in 1979 but was defeated in 1980; during that time, Edmonds continued to advise Clark on an informal basis.

-Edmonds returned as senior policy adviser to Defence Minister Robert Coates, when the Tories regained power in September 1984.
-But Coates had to resign in early 1985 over an ill-advised visit to a strip club in West Germany while on official business; this escapade constituted a security risk.
+Edmonds returned as a senior policy adviser to Defence Minister Robert Coates when the Tories regained power in September 1984.
+However, Coates had to resign in early 1985 over an ill-advised visit to a strip club in West Germany while on official business; this escapade constituted a security risk.
 Edmonds reported the details of this and other matters to senior Canadian civil servants.
 Mulroney was annoyed that Edmonds had acted as a whistle-blower on Coates, and blacklisted Edmonds from government.
 This scandal, so soon after the Mulroney government had taken power, foreshadowed the many Tory scandals to come in the years ahead.

 Edmonds continued to work in the field of international development, and wrote a book on Canada-United States relations in the mid-1980s.
-He served as a professor and Chairman of Canadian Studies at Yale University, starting from 1986 to 1988.
+He served as a professor and Chairman of Canadian Studies at Yale University from 1986 to 1988.
 He was later named Vice Chairman of the McRae Group of Companies, a real estate and development firm based in Arizona and California.